NilPointer-Software/bdfd-wiki/src/bdscript/isBot.md

 # $isBot
 Returns whether the provided user is a bot or not.

-> 🧙‍♂️ 'true' means the user is a bot, 'false' means the user is not a bot.
+> 🧙‍♂️ "true" means the user is a bot, "false" means they aren't.

 ## Syntax
 ```